-• Color Threshold: This option lets you control the balance between keep and drop colors, based on the area you are working on.
-For example, you may want the Perfect Brush to be very precise and only paint away very similar colors, while at other times you want it to paint away a broad range of colors in the same neighborhood.
+- Color Threshold: This option lets you control the balance between keep and drop colors, based on the area you are working on.
+For example, you may want the Perfect Brush to be very precise and only paint away very similar colors, while at other times you want it to paint away a broad range of colors in the same neighborhood. - Transition: This slider controls the feather of the Perfect Brush based on color.
+To create a soft edge, increase the transition.
+To create a harder edge, decrease the transition amount. - Manual Spacing: When checked, this sets the spacing of the brush tip as you apply a stroke.
+This is primarily used when painting with custom brushes.
+See page 59 for more. - Perfect Brush

-Perfect Brush •

-Color Threshold
+Color Threshold 4

+O

-Transition
+Transition 10

-0

 Manual Spacing •

-Amount
+Amount 50

-0

 Pressure Adjusts Size •

-Pressure Adjusts Opacity
+Pressure Adjusts Opacity ○

-Perfect Brush, spacing and Wacor m
+Perfect Brush, spacing and Wacom